Skip to main content

 2. Create (or edit) an automation and set its trigger to Email Received.
 If you have multiple addresses, pick the one you want from the dropdown.

-4. When AffZero receives a forwarded email, it runs the automation — extracting data, saving attachments, writing to Google Sheets, and so on.
+4. When AffZero receives an email at that address, it runs the automation — extracting data, saving attachments, writing to Google Sheets, and so on.

 Multiple automations can share the same address.
 When an email arrives, every enabled automation that references that address will run independently.
 This lets you, for example, extract invoice data and archive the PDF in separate automations from a single forwarded email.